meta-logic/lltp/petri-nets/README.md

-`getModels.py` gets the names of all models from the json file.
-These names are copied into the next script.
+The scripts in this folder can be used to fetch petri-nets described in PNML format, find reachable states and transform those into theorem proving problems in linear logic.
+Some files are made available here, but the full collection can be much bigger.
+If you want to generate this on your own, you need to run the scripts in the following order:

-`getPetriNets.sh` fetches the tar file containing the petri-net models from https://pnrepository.lip6.fr/mcc/models/all/browser.html.
+01: `getPetriNets.sh` fetches the tar file containing the petri-net models from https://pnrepository.lip6.fr/mcc/models/all/browser.html.

-`toLLTP.py` transforms the XML into a maude file and into a partial LLTP file (with only axioms, but no conjecture).
+02: `pnmlToRewritingSystem.py` transforms the XML into a maude file and into a partial LLTP file (with only axioms, but no conjecture).

-`runMaude.sh` runs maude to get the reachable states after a number of steps and creates complete LLTP files with the state as the conjecture.
+03: `runMaude.sh` runs maude to get the reachable states after a number of steps and creates complete LLTP files with the state as the conjecture.